f-droid/fdroid-website/_docs/FAQ_-_General.md

 reporters use an account that will receive notifications.
 Issue reports are usually a conversation, not just a single report.

-That said, the account username is _fdroid-bug-reporter_ and the password is _repository-collection_.
+That said, the account username is _fdroid-anyone_ and the password is _fdroid does not track_.

+Please note that we will have to remove this account, in case it gets abused.